madlad13/DayZ-Private-Server-Lite-Namalsk/README.md

  3. * Configure your namalsk mission by editing `Init.sqf` (Located in **MPMissions**)
  4. * Configure your game port by editing `Start Server.bat`
  5. * Configure your Rcon password/max ping by editing `BEServer.cfg` (Located in **DayZConfig**/Battleye)
+ 6. * Configure your server timezone etc. by editing `HiveExt.ini` (Located in **DayZConfig**)
- 6. Execute `Start Server.bat` and wait for the Arma 2 Dedicated Server Console to appear.
+ 7. Execute `Start Server.bat` and wait for the Arma 2 Dedicated Server Console to appear.
- 7. Enjoy!
+ 8. Enjoy!

 Vehicles
 --------